Skip to main content

 • Docker image users should not see any different UX

-• Introspectability network as the etcd cluster is queriable could improve debugging experience
+• Introspectability network as the etcd cluster is queryable could improve debugging experience

 • Persisted state for networking changes as there will be no acks, but the etcd Write Ahead Log (WAL) and a last seen revision.